Recruitment in IT service companies: on mission or on profile?

-Recruitment in IT services companies is a highly strategic function.
+Recruitment in IT service companies is a highly strategic function.
 Indeed, their business depends on their ability to recruit at the right time the experts their clients need or will need.
 As a result, not all IT service companies operate in the same way, especially in terms of recruitment processes.
 There are two main types of recruitment: profile-based and mission-based.
 Focus and explanations.

 Recruitment based on mission or on profile: different challenges